mholt/timeliner/README.md

 If you open your timeline folder in a file browser, you will see it start to fill up with your photos from Google Photos.

 Data sources may create checkpoints as they go.
-If so, `get-all` will automatically resume the last listing if it was interrupted.
+If so, `get-all` or `get-latest` will automatically resume the last listing if it was interrupted.
 In the case of Google Photos, each page of API results is checkpointed.
 Checkpoints are not intended for long-term pauses.
 In other words, a resume should happen fairly shortly after being interrupted.

 Item processing is idempotent, so as long as items have faithfully-unique IDs across each account, items that already exist in the timeline will be skipped and/or processed much faster.